wwchan29/20CS047/README.md

 ## Installation and Setup Guide

-1. Download the source code zip files from FYPMS Media / Clone the source code zip files from Github and unzip the files
+1.Download the source code zip files from FYPMS Media / Clone the source code zip files from Github and unzip the files

-2. Launch Android Studio and Click [Import the project]
+2.Launch Android Studio and Click [Import the project]

-3. For the directory, go to the unzipped folder, select "MyNewApp" with an Android icon next to it, click [OK].
+3.For the directory, go to the unzipped folder, select "MyNewApp" with an Android icon next to it, click [OK].

-4. Go to [File] -> Click [Sync project with Gradle files]
+4.Go to [File] -> Click [Sync project with Gradle files]

 5a.
 You can EITHER connect a real Android device to the computer by USB driver and run the 'app' on the device.
 (Need to turn on developer mode and allow USB debugging on the device)